PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 Amid growing uncertainty about his political future, Sir Keir said he shared the “anger and frustration” of colleagues about the saga but vowed to continue as Prime Minister.

-But he struck a defiant tone as Labour MPs furious about his decision to hand the peer the top diplomatic job have piled pressure on Sir Keir and his chief of staff, saying: “I was elected in on a mandate in 2024 to change the country for the better” and “that’s what I intend to do”.
+He struck a defiant tone in the face of pressure Labour MPs furious about his decision to hand the peer the top diplomatic job, saying: “I was elected on a mandate in 2024 to change the country for the better” and “that’s what I intend to do”.

 Sir Keir addressed the scandal at the start of a speech on the Government’s community regeneration programme in Hastings on Thursday.